EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction: Introduction

 \section{Introduction}

 Unlike gamma-ray bursts (GRBs), whose populations are relatively well characterized \citep{Woosley1993, Piran2004, Berger2014}, the origins of extragalactic fast X-ray transients (EFXTs) are still a mystery.
 EFXTs are short flashes of soft X-ray emission ranging from minutes to hours, discovered in the energy range 0.3 -- 10 keV.
-The majority of historical satellites (e.g., \textit{Swift}, \textit{Fermi}) focused on studying the gamma-ray sky, resulting in the under-exploration of the EFXT discovery space.
+The majority of historical satellites (e.g., \textit{Swift}, \textit{Fermi}) were primarily sensitive to the gamma-ray sky, resulting in the under-exploration of the EFXT discovery space \citep{Polzin2023}.
 The few historical satellites sensitive to soft X-rays (HETE-2, $\sim 0.5 -- 10$ keV; Beppo-Sax, $\sim$ 2 -- 25 keV; MAXI, $\sim$ 0.5 -- 30 keV) found a small number of EFXTs \citep{Sakamoto2005, Heise01, Negoro2016}, but studies determined their intrinsic rates are likely comparable to those of classical GRBs \citep{Sakamoto2005, Heise01}.
-Additional EFXTs were discovered through searches of historical archives \citep{Vazquez2022}, but the lack of real-time follow-up made their characterizations difficult.
+Additional EFXTs were discovered through searches of historical archives \citep{Vazquez2022, Vasquez2025}, but the lack of real-time follow-up made their characterizations difficult.

-Many EFXTs have accompanying high-energy gamma-ray emission; however, some have intrinsic peak energies $\lesssim 25 $ keV, which is lower than those of classical GRBs (hundreds of keV) and higher than those of supernovae (SNe; tens of eV).
-These EFXTs with low peak energies are known as X-ray Flashes (XRFs), and the characteristics of their progenitor systems are a major open question.
-Some possibilities include high-$z$ \citep{Heise01} or off-axis \citep{Rhoads1997, Meszaros1998} GRBs, baryon-loaded GRBs with low Lorentz factors known as ``dirty fireballs'' \citep{Dermer1999}, supernova (SN) shock breakout or cooling \citep{Colgate1974,Balberg2011}, tidal disruption events (TDEs; \citealt{Vazquez2022}), off-axis GRBs \citep{Sarin2021}, magnetars after binary neutron star mergers \citep{Zhang2013, Sun2017, Xue2019, Lin2022, Vazquez2024}, or new, never-before-seen classes of transient phenomena.
+Many EFXTs have accompanying high-energy gamma-ray emission; however, some have intrinsic peak energies (the energy in units of eV where the $\nu F_\nu$ spectrum reaches its maximum flux and turns over) $\lesssim 30 $ keV, which is lower than those of classical GRBs (hundreds of keV) and higher than those of supernovae (SNe; tens of eV).
+These EFXTs with low peak energies are known as X-ray Flashes (XRFs).
+Past soft X-ray missions such as BeppoSAX and HETE-2 detected XRFs at rates at least comparable to if not greater than those of classical GRBs \citep{Amati2002, Sakamoto2005}, suggesting a possible different progenitor origin.
+Some possibilities include high-$z$ \citep{Heise01} or off-axis \citep{Rhoads1997, Meszaros1998} GRBs, baryon-loaded GRBs with low Lorentz factors known as ``dirty fireballs'' \citep{Dermer1999}, supernova (SN) shock breakout or cooling \citep{Colgate1974,Balberg2011, Nakar2012, WaxmanSBO}, tidal disruption events (TDEs; \citealt{Vazquez2022}), off-axis GRBs \citep{Sarin2021}, magnetars after binary neutron star mergers \citep{Zhang2013, Sun2017, Xue2019, Lin2022, Vazquez2024}, or new, never-before-seen classes of transient phenomena.